Skip to content

 Best add-ons (pick one)

-• Museum add-on: National Taiwan Museum or Evergreen Maritime Museum
+• Museum add-on: National Taiwan Museum (in 228 Peace Memorial Park) or the Evergreen Maritime Museum

 • Garden add-on: Taipei Botanical Garden + a tea break at Nanmending 323